Team Spirit (esports)

-Team Spirit is an international esports organization based in Belgrade.
+Team Spirit is a European esports organization based in Belgrade, Serbia.
 Founded in 2015, the organization currently has teams competing in Counter-Strike 2, Dota 2, Hearthstone, Pubg Mobile and Mobile Legends: Bang Bang.
-Their Dota 2 squad won two iterations of The International (2021 and 2023), the former event in which the organisation received the largest single prize money payout in esports history at $18 million.
-In 2022, as a result of the Russian invasion of Ukraine, the organization relocated from Moscow to Belgrade, Serbia.
+Their Dota 2 squad won three iterations of The International (2021, 2023, 2026), with the organization after winning their first title receiving the largest single prize money payout in esports history at $18 million.
+In 2022, as a result of the ongoing Russian invasion of Ukraine, the organization relocated from Moscow, Russia to Belgrade, Serbia.

 Divisions

 Chess

 In April 2025, the organization signed Grandmaster's Daniil Dubov and Vladislav Artemiev, who will represent Team Spirit during the Champions Chess Tour 2025 and the chess event at the 2025 Esports World Cup.